The Bronx: Location and physical features

 According to the U.S. Census Bureau, Bronx County has a total area of 57 sqmi, of which 42 sqmi is land and 15 sqmi (27%) is water.

-The Bronx is New York City's northernmost borough, New York State's southernmost mainland county and the only part of New York City that is almost entirely on the North American mainland.
-Its bedrock is primarily Fordham gneiss, a high-grade heavily banded metamorphic rock containing significant amounts of pink feldspar.
-Marble Hill – politically part of Manhattan but now physically attached to the Bronx – is so-called because of the formation of Inwood marble there as well as in Inwood, Manhattan and parts of the Bronx and Westchester County.
+The Bronx is New York City's northernmost borough, New York State's southernmost mainland county and the only part of New York City that is almost entirely on the North American mainland, unlike the other four boroughs that are either islands or located on islands.
+The bedrock of the West Bronx is primarily Fordham gneiss, a high-grade heavily banded metamorphic rock containing significant amounts of pink feldspar.
+Marble Hill – politically part of Manhattan but now physically attached to the Bronx – is so-called because of the formation of Inwood marble there as well as in Inwood, Manhattan, and parts of the Bronx and Westchester County.

-The Hudson River separates the Bronx on the west from Alpine, Tenafly and Englewood Cliffs in Bergen County, New Jersey; the Harlem River separates it from the island of Manhattan to the southwest; the East River separates it from Queens to the southeast; and to the east, Long Island Sound separates it from Nassau County in western Long Island.
+The Hudson River separates the Bronx on the west from Alpine, Tenafly and Englewood Cliffs in Bergen County, New Jersey.
+The Harlem River separates it from the island of Manhattan to the southwest.
+The East River separates it from Queens to the southeast.
+To the east, Long Island Sound separates it from Nassau County in western Long Island.
 Directly north of the Bronx are (from west to east) the adjoining Westchester County communities of Yonkers, Mount Vernon, Pelham Manor and New Rochelle.
 There is also a short southern land boundary with Marble Hill in the Borough of Manhattan, over the filled-in former course of the Spuyten Duyvil Creek; Marble Hill's postal ZIP code, telephonic area codes and fire service, however, are shared with the Bronx and not Manhattan.

 The Bronx River flows south from Westchester County through the borough, emptying into the East River; it is the only entirely freshwater river in New York City.
+It separates the West Bronx from the schist of the East Bronx.
 A smaller river, the Hutchinson River (named after the religious leader Anne Hutchinson, killed along its banks in 1641), passes through the East Bronx and empties into Eastchester Bay.

-The Bronx also includes several small islands in the East River and Long Island Sound, such as City Island and Hart Island.
+The Bronx includes several small islands in the East River and Long Island Sound, such as City Island and Hart Island.
 Rikers Island in the East River, home to the large jail complex for the entire city, is also part of the Bronx.

 The Bronx's highest elevation at 280 ft is in the northwest corner, west of Van Cortlandt Park and in the Chapel Farm area near the Riverdale Country School.
 The opposite (southeastern) side of the Bronx has four large low peninsulas or "necks" of low-lying land that jut into the waters of the East River and were once salt marsh: Hunt's Point, Clason's Point, Screvin's Neck and Throggs Neck.
 Further up the coastline, Rodman's Neck lies between Pelham Bay Park in the northeast and City Island.
 The Bronx's irregular shoreline extends for 75 sqmi.